-Dr. Sudheer Ravuri, Ph.D is Senior Research Scientist at the Center for Regenerative Sports Medicine (CRSM).
+Dr. Sudheer Ravuri, Ph.D is Deputy Director at the Center for Regenerative Sports Medicine (CRSM).
 Prior to joining CRSM/SPRI, Dr. Ravuri was Research Associate at the University of Pittsburgh for the past 9-years.
 Currently, Dr. Ravuri works closely with Dr. Johnny Huard and leads and manages multi-disciplinary research projects at CRSM, involving basic science studies and clinical translation.
 Dr. Ravuri’s main areas of research focus are Adipose Derived Stem Cell biology and application, Characterization and translation of Platelet Rich Plasma and Bone Marrow Aspirate, with implications for Orthopaedic applications and better aging.